6060842/YTdlpTermux/README.md

 Termux combines powerful terminal emulation with an extensive Linux package collection.

-yt-dlp is a youtube-dl fork based on the now inactive youtube-dl.
+Yt-dlp is a youtube-dl fork based on the now inactive youtube-dl.

-yt-dlp downloads videos or audio from youtube.com or other video platforms.
+Yt-dlp downloads videos or audio from youtube.com or other video platforms.

 Once the prerequisite of the Termux app has been installed all that is required is to copy-paste one piece of scripted code in to Termux and hit enter.